 Demonstrated the ability to engage in evidence based short-term counselling, deliver group interventions and provide appropriate referrals externally based on student needs.

 I have had extensive experience in providing evidence-based short-term counselling to students of all ages, and working with their parents in therapeutic settings.
 Across my employment and clinical placements, I adopted and used a number of therapeutic treatment approaches, including Cognitive Behaviour Therapy (CBT), Acceptance Commitment Therapy (ACT), Play Therapy, Interpersonal Psychotherapy, and Motivational Interviewing.
-I developed and adopted an array of differing styles, and drew extensively from these approaches to provide a best fit for students of various ages and diverse cultural backgrounds.
-For example, I found using ACT a very useful model when working with students from diverse cultural backgrounds as the approach focuses on values and allowed me to gain a greater understanding into their culture and values.
+I developed and adopted an array of differing styles, and drew extensively from these approaches to provide the best fit for students of various ages and diverse cultural backgrounds.
+For example, I found using ACT a useful model when working with students from diverse cultural backgrounds as the approach focused on values and allowed me to gain a greater understanding of their culture and values.
 I found using CBT with adolescents who were experiencing anxiety and depression a very helpful model to guide therapy as the approach focuses on awareness and cycle of thoughts that perpetuated anxiety or depressive symptoms.